nihui/ncnn-webassembly-yolov5/README.md

 make -j4
 ```

-4. Deploy the *.data *.js *.wasm and *.html files to your web server
+5. Deploy the *.data *.js *.wasm and *.html files to your web server

+If you want to run this locally, create a folder named `deploy` in the root project directory and copy the following assets into it:

 ```
 # deploy files
 deploy/